Maks98791/Company/README.md

 # Company-WebApp
-Full stack web application for company employees management.
+Full stack web application for company employees management using ASP.NET Core and Razor views.

 ## Technologies
 Project is created with: